Drunk Amazon Shopping

 Online shopping has never been faster, and more convenient, especially with Amazon.
 The slowest aspect of internet shopping is often (besides a bad connection) the decision-making process, and with Amazon, there is always a long list of similar products to choose from.
-This makes the purchasing decision even tougher, as we’re often bogged down with products, after product.
-Enter booze — which apparently inhibits decision-making just enough to allow you to engage in more one-click shopping than you could hope for, or at least, regret it less in the morning.
-Get where I’m going with this?
-Oh yes, drunk Amazon shopping is a thing, and the tech and business newsletter, The Hustle, conducted a survey to prove it.
+This makes the purchasing decision even tougher, as we’re often bogged down with product after product.
+Enter booze — which apparently inhibits decision-making just enough to allow you to engage in more one-click shopping than perhaps your sober counterpart would.
+Which is why it should come as no surprise to hear that drunk Amazon shopping is a thing, and the tech and business newsletter, The Hustle, conducted a survey to prove it.

 The Hustle surveyed more than 2,000 alcohol-drinking adults and found that on average, shoppers spent more than $400 per year on items bought when they were intoxicated.
-They also found that Amazon was the “drunk shopping” platform of choice.
-And Alexa has no inhibitions, making drunk shopping that much better.
+They also found that Amazon was the “drunk shopping” platform of choice, perhaps due to their quick and easy features that make drunk shopping that much easier.

-It would be interesting to see if these companies took this data and started finding ways to further capitalize on e-commerce and drunk purchases.
-They could start using Google’s Recaptcha service to identify drunk shoppers like it identifies robots, and then start suggesting the items no one else would really buy sober, kind of like an alternative to a clearance section or the Nordstrom Rack of Amazon (as if you’ve ever bought anything from there while sober).
+It would be interesting to see these companies take this data in order to find ways that enable them to further capitalize in e-commerce via drunk purchases.
+They could start using Google’s Recaptcha service to identify drunk shoppers like it identifies robots, and then start suggesting the items no one else would really buy sober, almost like an alternative to a clearance section or a Nordstrom Rack.